olehauge/training-with-ghidra/Hackadayu/README.md

 # Introduction to Reverse Engineering with Ghidra
-Using the publicly available hackaday course to familiarize myself with Ghidra.
+Using the publicly available HackadayU course to familiarize myself with Ghidra.
 This is a four session course that covers the basics of reverse engineering software with Ghidra.
 For each session there are exercises to be completed that can be found on the project github page.

 1. Session One Lecture
 2. Session Two Lecture